 Consider yourself lucky to have survived a trucking accident.
 However, you may be facing a tough road ahead, especially if you’re dealing with medical bills.

-Trucking accidents cause more complications in terms of injury, regulations, and insurance.
+Trucking accidents are different from car accidents.
+They cause more complications in terms of injury, regulations, and insurance.
 If you’re not careful, you could lose a truck accident case, even if you’re owed compensation.

 To avoid mishaps, hire a semi-truck accident lawyer who can help you gather the necessary evidence.
 This article will compare a trucking vs car accident in more detail.
 Read on to know more.